Bilt launches first-ever transfer bonus to Japan Airlines for Rent Day

 Once you’re signed up, earning points couldn’t be easier.
 Just link any card you regularly use to your Bilt Wallet, and you'll automatically start earning when you shop at any eligible merchant.

 Once your credit and debit cards are linked to Bilt, you'll earn bonus points every month when you shop at eligible merchants without having to even think about it.
+This includes local restaurants, Walgreens, Lyft, and participating workout studios and classes.

 A screenshot of the Bilt Neighborhood Benefits hub